 Kenneth Wyatt recommends that conductive tape be wrapped over the windings, as a shield against the E-field (see the References).
 However, a test by Olli Väänänen of two identical HF current probes except that one was shielded and the other was not, showed no relevant differences.
 The effect of shielding is therefore insignificant in practice.

 A word on the quality & calibration …

 Manufacturers and professional users sometimes claim that commercial probes merit their price because of the intricate design needed to make them suitable for a wide frequency range.
-This refers to the design of most commercial probes: they are actually made as a four-layer PCB, where the outer layers form the shield and one of the inner layers has the center conductor.
+This refers to the design of most commercial probes: they are actually made as a four-layer PCB, where the outer layers form the shield and one of the inner layers has the centre conductor.
 Along the edges are plenty of vias to connect the top and bottom layers and create, sort-of, a full shield.
 The difficulty, now, is to control the impedance over the entire stripline.

 Companies choose this design, because it is easy to machine-produce.
 But if a bit of tinkering and hand-soldering are not an issue, there is an immediate advantage of using (semi-)rigid coax: you can readily get it with the correct impedance and optimized for a wide frequency range.
 These do-it-yourself probes can easily achieve the same professional-grade quality as the commercial probes.

 The criterion of whether a device passes or fails EMC compliance, is based on the measurements in the far field.
 For near field probes, there is, however, no way to extrapolate the measurements into equivalent far-field results.
 This is why I do not see any merit in purchasing calibrated near-field probes.
 The quantitative result of a near-field measurement simply isn't useful.
 (See also the References below.)